israellevin/mcomix/wiki/content/Maintainance.md

 The following steps should be performed prior to releasing a new version.

 1. Make sure the `ChangeLog` is up-to-date.
 Add a "Release Date" line below the line indicating the current version.
 2. Edit `mcomix/constants.py` and make sure the `VERSION` constant is correct and final.
-Remove the `-dev` suffix if required.
+Remove the `-dev0` suffix if required.
 3. Update the translation template as outlined above if required.
 4. Commit changes to Git with a message indicating that the current commit marks a new version, for example "MComix 1.3.0".
 5. Create an [annotated tag ](https://git-scm.com/book/en/v2/Git-Basics-Tagging) with the version number, for example "1.3.0", using the command `git tag -a 1.3.0 -m "Version 1.3.0"`